What does Errol mean?

 Charted below is the baby name popularity of Errol for boys.
 Errol entered the list in 1930-1939 and reached its highest rank of #461 in the U.S. during the years 1940-1949, but is not found in the list at the moment.
 (2014 Birth Statistics)

 Displayed below is a comparison of the usage of Errol and affiliated names.
 Prominent varying forms of Errol ranked in the Top 1000 are Irl, Rollo, Early, Earle, Earlie and Earl.
-Usage of these boy names reached its highest during 1890-1899 and is now much less, with the versions Errol, Early, Earle and Earl becoming less trendy.
+Usage of these boy names reached its highest during 1890-1899 (usage of 0.3439%) and is now much less, with the versions Earl, Earle, Early and Errol becoming less trendy.
 (2014 Birth Statistics)